Last updated January 16, 2023.

 If marijuana is legal where you live and you decide to give it a try, keep in mind that it is not right for everyone.

-While marijuana can be used to relieve anxiety, increase happiness, and improve memory loss in many people, it can have the opposite effect with others.
+While marijuana is used to relieve anxiety, improve mood, and reduce memory loss in many people, it can have the opposite effect on others.

-About 20% of the population has a genetic tendency to have less FAAH, the enzyme that breaks down anandamide.
-(49)
+About 20% of the population has a genetic tendency to have less FAAH, the anti-anandamide enzyme.

-These people tend to be less anxious in general and, interestingly, less inclined to enjoy marijuana.
+These people tend to be less anxious in general and, interestingly, less inclined to enjoy, or get addicted to, marijuana.

-They are also more likely to experience a decrease in happiness when they partake of it.
-(50)
+They are also more likely to experience a decline in mood when they use it.

-Dr. Richard Friedman, an expert in the neurobiology and treatment of mood and anxiety disorders, finds that marijuana “swamps and overpowers” the brain’s cannabinoid system, making it counterproductive for treating anxiety disorders.
+Richard A. Friedman, MD, an expert in the neurobiology and treatment of mood and anxiety disorders, finds that marijuana “swamps and overpowers” the brain’s cannabinoid system, making it counterproductive for treating anxiety disorders.

 He also finds that regular marijuana use interferes with learning and memory.

-Not all ways to intentionally increase anandamide involve things you ingest.
+Not all ways to intentionally increase anandamide levels involve substances that you ingest.

 Get in “The Zone”